theochem/horton/doc/user_hf_dft.rst

   Integration grids are discussed in more detail in the section :ref:`user_integration_grids_specify`.
 A list of the supported LibXC functionals can be found in :ref:`ref_functionals`.
-Note that Horton does not support the MGGA's yet.
+Note that HORTON does not support the MGGA's yet.

 Using these classes, you can construct the Hatree-Fock or a DFT effective